Remembering when Man City kept signing over-the-hill Liverpool legends

 That may partly explain why some ageing former Liverpool players moved to the blue side of Manchester in the 2000s, but there’s a pretty obvious explanation why it won’t happen again anytime soon.

-James Milner, despite taking a mean penalty, could be lumped into that category too.
-Used sparingly throughout his City career, Milner effectively exchanged places with Sterling in 2015 – a switch that, based on recent performances, few Liverpool fans would say reflects well on the Merseyside club.
+James Milner, despite taking a mean penalty, could be lumped into that category, too.
+Used sparingly throughout his City career, Milner effectively exchanged places with Sterling in 2015.

-Sterling’s best years are ahead of him, not behind, and if City swoop again for Liverpool players, it will be for those of Sterling’s calibre, not Fowler’s.
+Sterling’s best years are ahead of him, not behind, and if City swoop again for Liverpool players, it will almost certainly be for those of Sterling’s calibre, not Fowler’s.